salvatorefiore66/Linked-lists/README.md

     echo ">  memory usage  <" . memory_get_usage() .  ">  bytes  <";

     // A new linked List.
-Passing callbacks functions to the constructor
+Passing the key to the constructor
     $mylist1 = new LinkedListObj("a list key");